 Words are not our masters – they are our servants.
 Just like the wheel and the light bulb, language is a human invention meant to benefit the makers.
 It is ripe for improvement, innovation, and reinvention, sometimes for better and sometimes for worse.
-Still r, like all human inventions, it is imperfect.
+Still, our shared vocabulary, like all human inventions, it is imperfect.
 There are some aspects of being no vernacular in recorded history has been able to capture.
 The vastness of infinity, what constitutes a soul, and the meaning of life are concepts no words can truly capture in a strict, denotive capacity.

 However, through poetry, we humans can attempt to express the ineffable.
 We can reassert our command over words and rearrange them into a whole greater than the sum of its parts.
 Challenging our perspectives of meaning, we can explore new avenues of thought, open minds to new perspectives, and question old conflicts.
 In doing so, we have the chance to weave the lives of scattered billions with throughlines of human experience.

 So, ask your doctor about over the counter, etymologist-approved poetry, guaranteed to invigorate your outlook on life and meaning!